programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 difficulty: 3
 activity: analyzing
 topics: [python, machine-learning]
-abstract: This is the first of a two-part lesson introducing deep learning based computer vision methods for humanities research.
-Using a dataset of historical newspaper advertisements and the fastai Python library, the lesson walks through the pipeline of training a computer vision model to perform image classification.
+abstract: "This is the first of a two-part lesson introducing deep learning based computer vision methods for humanities research.
+Using a dataset of historical newspaper advertisements and the fastai Python library, the lesson walks through the pipeline of training a computer vision model to perform image classification."
 mathjax: true
 avatar_alt: An illustration of a below camera on top of a wooden stand with a dark cloth.
-doi: TBD
 next: computer-vision-deep-learning-pt2
 series_total: 2 lessons
 sequence: 1
+doi: TBD
 ---

 {% include toc.html %}

 ## Introduction

-While most historians would agree that (modern) representation is shaped by multimodal media – i.e., media, such as the newspaper, television or internet, that combine several modes – the fields of digital humanities and digital history remain dominated by textual media and the wide variety of methods available for its analysis[^romein].
+While most historians would agree that (modern) representation is shaped by multimodal media – i.e., media, such as the newspaper, television or internet, that combine several modes – the fields of digital humanities and digital history remain dominated by textual media and the wide variety of methods available for its analysis[^1].
 Modern historians have frequently been accused of neglecting non-textual forms of representation, and digital humanists in particular have dedicated themselves to exploring textual sources.
 Many have used [Optical Character Recognition](https://perma.cc/3VJ2-6RWL) (OCR); a technology which renders digitised text machine-readable, alongside techniques stemming from the field of [Natural Language Processing](https://perma.cc/6ZBJ-ZYY8) (NLP), to analyse the contents and context of language within large documents.
-The combination of these two has shaped the central methodological innovation of the field of digital history: the ability to ‘distant read’ large corpora and discover large-scale patterns.[^moretti]
+The combination of these two has shaped the central methodological innovation of the field of digital history: the ability to ‘distant read’ large corpora and discover large-scale patterns.[^2]

 Over the last ten years, the field of computer vision, which seeks to gain a high-level understanding of images using computational techniques, has seen rapid innovation.
 For example, computer vision models can locate and identify people, animals and thousands of objects included in images with high accuracy.
 This technological advancement promises to do the same for image recognition that the combination of OCR/NLP techniques has done for texts.
 Put simply, computer vision opens up a part of the digital archive for large-scale analysis that has remained mostly unexplored: the millions of images in digitised books, newspapers, periodicals, and historical documents.
-Consequently, historians will now be able to explore the ‘visual side of the digital turn in historical research’.[^wevers]
+Consequently, historians will now be able to explore the ‘visual side of the digital turn in historical research’.[^3]

 This two-part lesson provides examples of how computer vision techniques can be applied to analyse large historical visual corpora in new ways and how to train custom computer vision models.
 As well as identifying the contents of images and classifying them according to category –two tasks which focus on visual features– computer vision techniques can also be used to chart the stylistic (dis)similarities between images.

 It should be noted, however, that computer vision techniques present historians with a set of theoretical and methodological challenges.
 First, any application of computer vision techniques to historical corpora should start from a carefully formulated historical question and, as a result, include a discussion of scale.
 In short: why is it important that we answer the question and why are computer vision techniques necessary to answer it?

-Second, following discussions in the field of machine learning fairness[^crawford],[^gebru], which seek to address the question of bias in machine learning (ML), historians should be conscious of the fact that computer vision techniques shed light on certain parts of visual corpora, but might overlook, misidentify, misclassify, or even obscure, other parts.
+Second, following discussions in the field of machine learning fairness[^4],[^5], which seek to address the question of bias in machine learning (ML), historians should be conscious of the fact that computer vision techniques shed light on certain parts of visual corpora, but might overlook, misidentify, misclassify, or even obscure, other parts.
 As historians, we have long been aware that we look at the past from our own time, and therefore any application of computer vision techniques should include a discussion of possible ‘historical bias’.
 Because (most) computer vision models are trained on contemporary data, we run the risk of projecting the time-specific biases of this data onto the historical record.
 Whilst it is beyond the scope of this two-part lesson to explore the question of bias fully, it is something that should be kept in mind.

 ### Lesson Aims